-(TO BE COMPLETED BY YA EMPLOYER/MENTOR)
+COMPETENCIES (TO BE COMPLETED BY YA EMPLOYER/MENTOR)

-Insurance youth apprentices must perform a total of 10 competencies.
-Nine of the competencies must come from the list below.
+Youth apprentices must complete a total of 10 competencies.
+Nine must be from the list below.
 If necessary, employers can substitute 1 competency with another occupationally appropriate skill.
-That skill should be added to the bottom of the list for assessment.
+That skill should be added to the competency list for assessment.